 If you want to book travel, you can use points to pay for all or part of your ticket.
 The points never expire as long as your account is open, and there’s no limit to how many points you can earn.

 If you also have the Wells Fargo Visa Signature® card (which has no annual fee), you can redeem your points for 1.5 cents each toward airfare through the Wells Fargo portal.
 That means you’ll effectively get 4.5% toward airfare for bonus category purchases of travel, dining, gas stations, and more (3 points per dollar X 1.5 cents each)!

 The information for the Wells Fargo Visa Signature card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Is the Wells Fargo Propel Amex Worth it?

 Absolutely, because the Wells Fargo Propel American Express card has no annual fee!

 Wells Fargo customer support is fast and thorough.
 Plus, you can redeem your rewards directly on their website, so they make it easy to use your points when you’re ready.
 They also have a meter that shows you exactly how much more you need to spend to trigger the intro bonus after you log into your account – super handy!

 The Wells Fargo Propel American Express card earns extra points in popular spending categories, has an excellent welcome bonus, and offers valuable ongoing perks.
 For a card with no annual fee, that’s hard to find.
 Plus, you’ll earn 20,000 bonus points (worth $200 in cash back, travel, gift cards, or other rewards) after completing minimum spending requirements.

-Don’t forget the 3x bonus categories, including dining, travel, gas stations and commuting expenses, and select streaming services.
+Don’t forget the 3x bonus categories, including dining (eating out and ordering in), travel, gas stations and commuting expenses, and select streaming services.
 This card is a match for travelers, commuters, or folks who like to unwind with dining and streaming entertainment.